nl253/GeneticAlgo/README.md

 gene.** Mutations introduce **novelty**.
 If your algorithm gets stuck too quickly it's because there was not enough novelty.
 In an ideal scenario, fittest candidates would undergo mutation whereas the least fit would use crossover.
-Furthermore, ideally, the algorithm would prevent premature convergence by increasing the probability of mutation with time.
+Furthermore, ideally, the algorithm would explore the fitness landscape more at the beginning and then exploit the discovered peaks at the end of running the algorithm.
 This implementation does both for you automatically.

 ### Population